-Digital attenuators are a critical part of mobile network test platforms where flexibility in controlling signal strength is vital.
+USB and Ethernet programmable solid-state RF digital attenuators,switches, and power dividers / combiners are a critical part of mobile network test platforms when flexibility in controlling wireless signalsis vital.
 Multipath fading is a commonly occurring problem with obstacles, such as mountains or buildings, absorbing and reflecting signals.
-Programmable attenuators’flexible features can be used in fading simulation applications where multipath scenarios can occur.
-For example, in handover testing, radar processing, digital radio communications, and GPS receivers.
-In these cases, the fading simulator and customized test system with multipath switching is the key to optimizing mobile network performance.
+Small, programmable test devices offer flexible features that can be used in fading simulation applications where multipath scenarios often occur.
+Applications include handover testing, radar processing, digital radio communications, and GPS receivers.
+In these cases, the fading simulator and customized test system offering multipath switching is the key to optimizing commercial and military mobile network performance.

-A handover, or handoff, occurs when an outgoing cellular call is transferred from one cell to the an adjacent cell as the cellphone is moving through the network coverage area.
+A handover, or handoff, occurs when an outgoing cellular call is transferred from one cell to an adjacent cell as a cell phone or mobile device is moving through a network coverage area.
 Cells are physical areas that have cellular coverage.
-Handover is used with cellular networks, such as LTE or wifi networks.
-Some cellular services, including Google’s Project Fi, can even enable handovers between WiFi and LTE with intelligent handover techniques.
+Handover is used with cellular networks, such as LTE or Wi-Fi networks.
+Some cellular services, including Google’s Project Fi, can even enable handovers between Wi-Fi and LTE with intelligent handover techniques.

-Cellular networks must rely on multiple frequency channels as any signals sent out by a base station can be attenuated by obstacles in the environment.
-Soft handovers were developed for the goal of a seamless call transition in cases where calls become unreliable due to fading.
-This is where a connection to the current cell is only broken after a steady connection to the target cell is established known as ‘make-before-break’.
-Hard handover occurs when the mobile connection from the source is broken and the connection to the target is made afterwards also known as a ‘break-before-make’.
-Hard handovers allow for a more efficient use of channels as only one channel is necessary to enable a hard handover, which simplifies the design of the mobile phone as it also does not necessitate the need for parallel processing of several channels.
-While soft handovers can require more channels and a mobile phone that can receive two or more channels in parallel, the chances of a signal in all the channels being interrupted is much lower, in other words, dropped calls are highly unlikely in soft handover networks.
+What's critically important to understand is that the best cellular networks must rely on multiple frequency channels because any signal sent out by a base station can be attenuated by obstacles in the environment at any time.
+This challenge is ever-present to those involved in 5G.
+Soft handovers were developed as a solution to calls becoming unreliable due to fading.
+This is where a connection to the current cell is only broken after a steady connection to the target cell is established.
+This is known as ‘make-before-break’.
+Hard handover occurs when the mobile connection from the source is broken and the connection to the target is made afterwards.
+This is known as ‘break-before-make’.
+Hard handovers allow for a more efficient use of channels as only one channel is necessary to enable a hard handover.
+An additional benefit is this simplifies the design of next-generation 5G mobile phones.
+Why?
+Because it does not necessitate the need for parallel processing of several channels.
+So, while soft handovers may require more channels, and a mobile phone can receive two or more channels in parallel, the chances of a signal in all the channels being interrupted is much lower and dropped calls are highly unlikely in soft handover networks.